-mbarrier.arrive.shared::cta returns an opaque 64-bit register capturing the phase of the mbarrier object prior to the arrive-on operation in the destination operand state.
+mbarrier.arrive operation on an mbarrier object located in .shared::cta returns an opaque 64-bit register capturing the phase of the mbarrier object prior to the arrive-on operation in the destination operand state.
 Contents of the state operand are implementation specific.
 Optionally, sink symbol '' can be used for the state argument.